Updated January 2026 — UK & London Rates

 Fill in all fields for an instant estimate

 Includes structural, roofing, insulation, windows, plasterwork & basic fit-out.
-Excludes VAT and professional fees.
+Switch to Total Project Cost above to include VAT, fees and contingency.

 Total Floor Area